 Ground vibration testing (GVT)

 Virtual simulation has dramatically accelerated the overall aircraft development process.
-However, physical testing remains a critical contributor to both model validation and the understanding of structural characteristics of new materials and manufacturing processes.
+However, physical testing remains a critical contributor to both validation of the simulation models and the understanding of structural characteristics of new materials and manufacturing processes.

-Aircraft ground vibration testing (GVT) is used to determine the modal parameters of the complete aircraft and is typically performed very late in the development process.
+Ground Vibration Test (GVT) is used to determine the modal parameters of a complete aircraft and is typically performed very late in the development process.
 The outcome is used to update the aircraft’s analytical models to predict the flutter boundaries (combinations of altitude and speed) and establish a safe flight envelope before the first test flight.
 Following the test flights, the analytical models are updated, the final flutter calculations made, and the aircraft obtains its airworthiness certification.

-GVT is mandatory for new aircraft and for existing aircraft that undergo modifications.
+Ground Vibration Test is mandatory for new aircraft and for existing aircraft that undergo modifications.
+It is also performed on other structures such as helicopters and spacecraft.

 A typical GVT system consists of modal exciter systems, modal accelerometers and LAN-XI data acquisition hardware.
 Measurements and post-processing are carried out with BK Connect® software.
 The test geometry is defined based on a Finite Element (FE) model of the test object.
 The FE model also provides the basis for a pre-test analysis to define excitation and response DOFs (Degree-Of-Freedoms), and for investigation of target modes.